atharvawatkar13-lab/Daiot-pr.no-1/README.md

 # Daiot-pr.no-1
-1. Aim-- To Study the Arduino and Raspberry Pi.
+1. Aim- To Study the Arduino and Raspberry Pi.
 2. Theory
-Arduino
+Arduino:-
 Arduino is an open-source electronics platform that provides a simple microcontroller-based environment for creating interactive electronic projects.
 It uses a straightforward programming language and IDE to control digital and analog components.